-- Evaluated management's assessment of impairment indicators. - Evaluated the intent for the E&E Assets through discussion and communication with management. - Reviewed the Company's recent expenditure activity. - Assessed compliance with agreements and expenditure requirements including reviewing agreements and vouching cash payments on a test basis. - Obtained, on a test basis, confirmation of title to ensure mineral rights underlying the E&E Assets are in good standing.
+- Evaluated management's assessment of impairment indicators. - Evaluated the intent for the E&E Assets through discussion and communication with management. - Assessed compliance with agreements including reviewing option agreements and vouching cash payments. - Obtained, on a test basis, confirmation of title to ensure mineral rights underlying the E&E Assets are in good standing.